buttonsrtoys/registrar/README.md

 Flutter package that manages a registry of services and ChangeNotifiers.

-`registrar` is similar to `get_it` in that it registers and unregisters models using lazy loading.
-A difference is the lifecycles of the registry items are bound to its widgets `Registrar` and `MultiRegistrar`.
+Similar to GetIt, Registrar registers and unregisters models using lazy loading.
+A difference between Registrar and GetIt is that Registrar binds the lifecycles of registered objects its widgets `Registrar` and `MultiRegistrar`.
 E.g., when the `Registrar` widget is added to the widget tree, it registers its model.
 When it is remove from the tree, it unregisters.

-`registrar` goals:
+Registrar goals:
 - Provide access to models from anywhere.
 - Work well alone or with other state management packages (RxDart, Provider, GetIt, ...).
 - Be scalable and performant, so suitable for both indy and production apps.

 ## Registering models

-To add a model to the registry, give a builder to a `Registrar` widget and add it to the widget tree:
+To add a model to the registry, give a builder to a "Registrar" widget and add it to the widget tree:

     Registrar<MyModel>(
       builder: () => MyModel(),